Revel8-io/intuition-snap/docs/USER-KNOWLEDGE-BASE.md

 ### Trust Triple Display

-The Snap displays trust triples in the format: `[address] is trustworthy`
+The Snap displays trust triples in the format: `[address] has tag trustworthy`

 **What You See:**
 - Support count: Number of stakers supporting this claim